nemmusu/bad-usb-arduino/README.md

 ## Code Features

-This code uses an Arduino (e.g., Arduino Leonardo or another device capable of keyboard emulation) to:
+This code uses an Arduino (e.g., Arduino Leonardo or another device capable of keyboard emulation [`ATmega32u4 chip`]) to:
 1. Open PowerShell using the Windows shortcut `Win + R`.
 2. Execute a Base64-encoded PowerShell command, which is decoded and explained below.